 I have recently added more articles about Victorian fashion history to the website.
-These articles are repurposed from an out of copyright book published in the 60s.
-Over time I will be adding additional information to them but for now they are a wealth of knowledge:
+These articles are repurposed from an out of copyright book published in the ’60s.
+Over time, I will be adding additional information to them, but for now they are a wealth of knowledge:

-Victorian Underwear – Article below shopping links
+- Victorian Underwear – Article is below shopping links

-Victorian Stockings – Article below shopping links
+- Victorian Stockings – Article is below shopping links

-Victorian Hair Accessories – Shop hair pieces, wigs, hair combs, pins and hair styling books
+- Victorian Hair Accessories – Shop hair pieces, wigs, hair combs, pins and hair styling books